hashicorp/terraform-provider-google/website/docs/r/integration_connectors_connection.html.markdown

 * `description` -
   (Optional)
-  An arbitrary description for the Conection.
+  An arbitrary description for the Connection.

 * `labels` -
   (Optional)